-- Provide low cost land to developers of senior housing13. - Establish, through Department of Housing HPD's Division of New Construction, a capital subsidy program for new Senior Housing funded by the City's Capital Budget. - Revise the Zoning Resolution to bring zoning definitions to current standards for different types of senior housing including independent living, assisted living and skilled nursing care, allowing a mix of uses within the same building.
+- Provide low cost land to developers of senior housing. - Establish, through Department of Housing HPD's Division of New Construction, a capital subsidy program for new Senior Housing funded by the City's Capital Budget. - ❖ Revise the Zoning Resolution to bring zoning definitions to current standards for different types of senior housing including independent living, assisted living and skilled nursing care, allowing a mix of uses within the same building.

-12 Age Friendly NYC: A Progress Report, Spring 2011, The New York Academy of Medicine, 2012
+Age Friendly NYC: A Progress Report, Spring 2011, The New York Academy of Medicine, 2012 Parking for NYCHA residents must be maintained through consolidation of facilities and/or inclusion

-13 Parking for NYCHA residents must be maintained through consolidation of facilities and/or inclusion of garage space in newly constructed buildings
+&lt;sup>13 Parking for NYCHA residents must be maintained through consolidation of facilities and/or inclusion of garage space in newly constructed buildings